Krist Novoselic: Personal life

 In 1989, Novoselic married Shelli Hyrkas, whom he had dated in high school.
 They divorced in 1999.
 In early 2004, he married American artist Darbury Ayn Stenderu.
 Together they have two children.
 They reside on a farm near Deep River, Washington, where they grow their own food.
 Novoselic stated, "I live out in the country now and it's quiet and it's a place where I can think a lot."

 Novoselic is an FAA-licensed pilot, earning a single-engine land rating after passing his flight test in April 2002.
 He went on to earn a multi-engine pilot certificate in February 2018.
 He has a strong interest in animals, geology, nature, and other sciences.

-In 2016, Novoselic earned a BSc in social sciences from Washington State University Global Campus.
+In 2016, Novoselic earned a BSc in social sciences from Washington State University.

-As of 2022, as stated on his website, Novoselic is working towards Environmental Justice for his MSL degree.